Werewolves (film): Plot

-Wesley and Amy flee into a storage room where they inject themselves with the serum, but since the inoculation effect lasts for only one hour, they bring vitals with them so they can remain human.
+Wesley and Amy flee into a storage room where they inject themselves with the serum, but since the inoculation effect lasts for only one hour, they bring vials with them so they can remain human.
 They then gear up with protective clothing and weapons and leave the facility in a van.
 Wesley suggests heading to his home, which has more protection.
 However, their vehicle is caught in a crash with a bus, so they are forced to proceed on foot.
-They carefully navigate through the ruined streets overruning with werewolves.
+They carefully navigate through the ruined streets overrun with werewolves.
 The serum's effect wears off and they flee from the werewolves into the tunnels.
 They head to a convenience store to cool down the serum before giving themselves another dose.
 They are caught in a crossfire between heavily armed survivors and werewolves.
 Surrounded by the werewolves, Amy attempts to distract them with a display of dominance.
 Wesley and Amy try to flee in a car, but Amy is dragged away by a werewolf, forcing Wesley to head home.

 Meanwhile, Lucy and Emma have bunkered down in their fortified home.
 A crazed veteran neighbor, Cody Walker, shoots at one of the werewolves outside, but his house is struck with debris, causing him to be exposed to the moon and transform into a werewolf.
 He attacks Reagan at her home, and she flees to the Marshalls, pleading with them to let her in, but he catches up and kills her.
 The noise attracts other nearby werewolves who attack the house, forcing Lucy to defend herself and Emma.
 Wesley arrives and kills the other werewolves before his serum wears off.
 As dawn approaches, Wesley exposes himself to the moon, transforms into a werewolf, and kills Cody.
 However, before he can attack Lucy and Emma, the sun rises, and Wesley transforms back into a human.
 He reunites with his family, knowing that the serum was a success.